seabeya/tech-stack/js/README.md

   ```

 - `||`: Logical OR.
-  > Gives the first truthy value encountered or the last value if all values are falsey.
+  > Gives the first truthy value encountered or the last value if all values are falsy.

   ```js
   true || true; // true